CodeOfDark/CTF-Writeups/RTN/2021/Miscellaneous/matryoshka/README.md

 ![WSL](image.png)

-Okay hold on! we got another zip file and text file, and the message says `Then i compressed it again and again and again`, so in this challenge we probably gonna need to make a tool to unzip all these files.
+Okay hold on! we got another zip file and text file, and the message says `Then i compressed it again and again and again`, so in this challenge we probably gonna need to make a script to unzip all these files.

 Let's use python!